≡ Menu

 Cypress, CA 90630

-Cypress College, which was named the #1 community college in California for 2020 by Niche, offers a CAAHEP accredited sonography program on campus.
-The minimum educational standard to apply is a high school diploma or GED, and the applicant must be 18 by the start of their clinical training.
+Programs Offered: Cypress College, which was named the #1 community college in California for 2020 by Niche, offers a CAAHEP accredited sonography program on campus.

-All applications must be completed online during the month of February, with materials delivered in-person by March 15th of each year.
+How to Apply: All applications must be completed online during the month of February, with materials delivered in-person by March 15th of each year.
 The DMS Brochure provides more information on applying.

 Foothill College